gazben/R5-COP-Verification/README.md

   * [turtlesim](http://wiki.ros.org/turtlesim)
   * C++11 compatible compiler

-The monitor will only run on Ubuntu 12.04!
+The monitor will only run on Ubuntu 12.04, but you can debug it on windows, by adding the DEBUG_NO_ROS define to the preprocessor defines!

 Getting all the stuff for the monitor:
 Warning: The monitor is not supported on windows!
 You can try [win_ros](http://wiki.ros.org/win_ros) but it's not supported.